-In this book, contributors identify and explore a range of iconic works – "Mistress-Pieces" – made by feminists and gender activists since the 1970s.
-The first volume for which the defining of iconic feminist art is its raison d’être, its contributors interpret a "Mistress-Piece" as a work that has proved influential in a particular context because of its distinctiveness and relevance.
+In this book, contributors identify and explore a range of iconic works – "Mistress-Pieces" – that have been made by feminists and gender activists since the 1970s.
+The first volume for which the defining of iconic feminist art is the raison d’être, its contributors interpret a "Mistress-Piece" as a work that has proved influential in a particular context because of its distinctiveness and relevance.

-Reinterpreting iconic art by Alice Neel, Hannah Wilke and Ana Mendieta, authors also offer important insights about works that may be less well known– those by Natalia LL, Tanja Ostojić, Swoon, Clara Menéres, Diane Victor, Usha Seejarim, Ilse Fusková, Phaptawan Suwannakudt □and Tracey Moffatt, amongst others.
+Reinterpreting iconic art by Alice Neel, Hannah Wilke and Ana Mendieta, the authors also offer important insights about works that may be less well known – those by Natalia LL, Tanja Ostojić, Swoon, Clara Menéres, Diane Victor, Usha Seejarim, Ilse Fusková, Phaptawan Suwannakudt □and Tracey Moffatt, among others.
 While in some instances revealing cross influences between artists working in different frameworks, the publication simultaneously makes evident how social and political factors specific to particular countries had significant impact on the making and reception of art focused on gender.

 Table of Contents

 1. The Aesthetic Labour of Protest, Now and Then: The Women’s Peace Camp at Greenham Common (1981-2000)

 2. "Middle fingers up, put them hands high": Rethinking Tracey Moffatt’s Scarred for Life (1994)

 3. Bodies, Borders, and Law: Tanja Ostojić’s Looking for a Husband with EU Passport (2000-05)

 4. Household Matters: Usha Seejarim’s Venus at Home (2012) and the Politics of Women’s Work

 Part II: Critiquing Gender Violence and Abuse